 Locally known as Jumping Cat Monastery, Nga Phe Chaung Monastery is best known for the cats that were trained to jump through hoops.
 After the death of the head monk, the trained cats have all since died or retired, and the new head monk doesn't think it proper for monks to train cats to perform tricks for tourists.
 However, it is still possible to see some jumping cats.

-Apart from the Nga Phe Chaung Monastery, Indein Village, Phaung Daw Oo Pagoda, and floating villages are also popular sights around the Inle Lake; check out this 14-Day Essential Burma with Ngapali Beach that includes all the highlights mentioned above.
+Apart from the Nga Phe Chaung Monastery, Indein Village, Phaung Daw Oo Pagoda, and floating villages are also popular sights around the Inle Lake; you may take a look at this sample itinerary that includes all the highlights mentioned above.